Dizzy611/SchalterVox/README.md

  * Retr0id

 My thanks to Lancer-X and Lachesis of the MegaZeux development team for their help with threading, thread safety, and general C++ questions.

+My thanks to Lancer-X (again) and Madbrain for helping me crack the resampling problem.

 My thanks to my family, friends, and wonderful fiancee, without whom none of this would be possible or worth it.